mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 <center><img src="https://github.com/mi-erasmusmc/OMOP-CDM-Course/raw/master/img/hierarchy1.png" alt="Concept Relationship" width="550" height="400"></center>

 This shows that all non-standard vocabularies map to the Standard SNOMED vocabulary at different levels.
-The figure also shows the MEDRA vocabulary which is used for a higher 'Classification' level (denoted as 'C' in the standard_concept field in the concept table).
+The figure also shows the MEDRA vocabulary which is used for a higher 'Classification' level (denoted as 'C' in the standard\_concept field in the concept table).

 There are different types of relationships defined in the vocabulary.
-For example the 'Maps to' relationship defines to witch Standard Concept\_id the codes mappes to.
+For example the 'Maps to' relationship defines to witch Standard Concept\_id the codes maps to.
 You can explore all the relationships by running the following query:

 ```
 SELECT * FROM relationship;